Spring is an elastic element widely used in the mechanical and electronic industries.

 Fig. (a) shows the cylindrical helical compression spring, which bears the axial working load F.

-If considering the influence of shear stress caused by shear force F and the spiral curvature of spring wire, the maximum shear stress t occurs in figure (b) on the inner side of spring, and its value and strength conditions shall be:
+If we take into account the impact of shear stress generated by the shear force F and the spiral curvature of the spring wire, the maximum shear stress t can be found on the inner side of the spring, as depicted in figure (b).
+Its value and strength conditions are as follows:

 Where,